5 Best Stackable Garden Beds to Maximize Space

 Once you’ve chosen the perfect stackable garden bed, it’s time for the fun part: setting it up and getting your hands dirty.
 A little prep work now will set you up for a season of healthy, happy plants.
 Following these simple steps will help you build a garden that not only looks great but also produces an amazing harvest.
 From picking the right spot to filling your bed with the perfect soil mix, this guide will walk you through everything you need to know to get started on the right foot.

-Step 1: Prepare Your Site
+Step 1: Choose and Prepare Your Location

 Before you start building, take a moment to choose the best location for your garden.
 Most vegetables and flowers need at least six to eight hours of direct sunlight per day, so find a spot in your yard that gets plenty of sun.
 You’ll also want to make sure the ground is relatively level.
 Clear the area of any grass, weeds, or large rocks.
 This creates a stable base for your garden bed and prevents unwanted plants from creeping in.
 Thinking about what you want to grow will also help you decide on the right size and depth for your new raised garden beds.

-Step 2: Assemble Your Garden Bed
+Step 2: Put Your Garden Bed Together

 One of the best things about modern stackable beds is how simple they are to put together.
 Frame It All’s kits are designed to be completely DIY-friendly, using a snap-lock system that lets you build your garden in minutes without any tools.
 Because the parts are modular, you can easily stack them to create the perfect height for your needs or even create your own unique layout.
 Just follow the included instructions to connect the boards and brackets.
 You’ll have a sturdy, professional-looking garden bed ready to go before you know it.
 This simple assembly means you can spend less time building and more time gardening.

-Step 3: Choose and Add Your Soil
+Step 3: Fill Your Bed with the Right Soil

 The soil you use is the single most important ingredient for a successful garden.
 Since you’re starting with a clean slate, you can create the ideal growing environment from scratch.
 A great, all-purpose mix for raised beds is one-third compost, one-third topsoil, and one-third organic matter like peat moss or coconut coir.
 This blend provides essential nutrients, holds moisture, and allows for excellent drainage, which keeps plant roots healthy.
 You can buy these components at your local garden center and mix them yourself directly in the bed.
 This perfect soil recipe gives your plants the best possible start.